psas/launch-tower-comm/demo/README.md

 # launch-tower-comm, Demos

-Several programs demonstrating Phidgets integrated into Kivy GUI's.
+Several programs demonstrating Phidgets integrated into Kivy GUIs.

 # How to Run Them